-- (1) Oils;
+(1) Oils;

-- (2) tinctures;

-- (3) plant material;

-- (4) edibles:

-- (5) patches; or

-- (6) any other form approved by the secretary of revenue under section 34, and amendments thereto.

-- (b) The smoking, combustion or vaporization of medical marijuana is prohibited.

-- (c) Any form or method of using medical marijuana that is considered attractive to children is prohibited.

-(d) Plant material shall have a tetrahydrocannabinol content of not more than 35%.

-- (e) Extracts shall have a tetrahydrocannabinol content of not more than 70%. - (f) No form of medical marijuana shall be dispensed from a vending machine or through electronic commerce.

-New Sec.
-34. (a) Any person may submit a petition to the director of alcoholic beverage control requesting that a form or method of using medical marijuana be approved for the purposes of section 33, and amendments thereto.
-The petition shall be submitted in such form and manner as prescribed by the director.

-- (b) Upon receipt of a petition, the director shall review such petition to determine whether to recommend approval of the form or method of using medical marijuana described in the petition.
+- (2) tinctures; - 4 (3) plant material; - (4) edibles; - (5) patches; or - (6) any other form approved by the secretary of revenue under section 37, and amendments thereto. - (b) The smoking, combustion or vaporization of medical marijuana is prohibited. - (c) Any form or method of using medical marijuana that is considered attractive to children is prohibited. - (d) Plant material shall have a tetrahydrocannabinol content of not more than 35% in its final, dispensed form. - (e) Extracts shall have a tetrahydrocannabinol content of not more than 70% in their final, dispensed form. - (f) No form of medical marijuana shall be dispensed from a vending machine or through electronic commerce. - New Sec.
+37. (a) Any person may submit a petition to the director of alcoholic beverage control requesting that a form or method of using medical marijuana be approved for the purposes of section 36, and amendments thereto.
+The petition shall be submitted in such form and manner as prescribed by the director. - (b) Upon receipt of a petition, the director shall review such petition to determine whether to recommend approval of the form or method of using medical marijuana described in the petition.
 The director may consolidate the review of petitions for the same or similar forms or methods.
 The director shall consult with the medical marijuana advisory committee and review any relevant scientific evidence when reviewing a petition.
 The director shall recommend to the secretary of revenue whether to approve or deny the proposed form or method of using medical marijuana.
 The secretary shall approve or deny such proposed form or method.
-The secretary's decision is final. - (c) The secretary shall not approve any petition that seeks approval of a form or method of using medical marijuana that involves smoking, combustion or vaporization.
+The secretary's decision shall be final. - (c) Any petition that is recommended for denial by the director shall not be resubmitted until 12 months have elapsed since the petition was submitted.

 New Sec.
-35. (a) The fees for a processor license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed:
+38. (a) The fees for a processor license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed:

-- (1) \$10,000 for a processor license application; - (2) \$90,000 for a processor license; and - (3) \$100,000 for a renewal of a processor license. - (b) The fees for a distributor license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed: - (1) \$10,000 for a distributor license application; - (2) \$90,000 for a distributor license; and - (3) \$100,000 for a renewal of a distributor license. - (c) The fees for a retail dispensary license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed: - (1) \$5,000 for a retail dispensary license application; - (2) \$70,000 for a retail dispensary license and any renewal thereof; - 42 (3) \$500 for each associated employee license application; - (4) \$250 for each key employee license application; and

-(5) \$100 for each support employee license application.
+- (1) \$5,000 for a processor license application; and - (2) \$40,000 for a processor license and any renewal thereof. - (b) The fees for a distributor license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed:

+- (1) \$5,000 for a distributor license application; and - (2) \$40,000 for a distributor license and any renewal thereof. - (c) The fees for a retail dispensary license shall be set by rules and regulations adopted by the secretary of revenue in an amount not to exceed: - (1) \$5,000 for a retail dispensary license application; - (2) \$40,000 for a retail dispensary license and any renewal thereof; - (3) \$500 for each associated employee license application; - (4) \$250 for each key employee license application; and - (5) \$100 for each support employee license application.

 New Sec.
-36. The director of alcoholic beverage control may refuse to issue or renew a license, or may revoke or suspend a license for any of the following reasons:
+39. The director of alcoholic beverage control may refuse to issue or renew a license, or may revoke or suspend a license if the applicant has: